frankzkzhu/TASoft/index.md

 ### TASoft LLC will use this space for news, announcements, and all related events.
 On July 1, 2022
 - Nowdays Laptop's power is in parallelism.
 Forturnately, timeseries forecasting is parallel in nature!
-Forecasting software is now fully exploiting muti-threading power!
+After week's work, forecasting software is now fully exploiting muti-threading power!

 On June 26, 2022
 - TASoft LLC will open a youtube channel to explain TASoft LLC forecasting!